Alfystar/dslib/README.md

 # dslib thread-safe version

+For now the Thread-Safe mode is implemented for:
+- avl-tree
+- double-linking-list (dslib)

-For now the Thread-Safe mode is implemented only for avl-tree But in common.h and common.c there are the lock funx so is very easy extend this property at all other structure
+In common.h and common.c there are the lock funx so is very easy extend this property at all other structure